The Most Charming Castles and Cutest Rhine Towns in the Rhine River Valley

 My favorite was definitely the marinated salmon (it was incredibly soft and tender) and the Zen Garden dessert with green tea elements, chocolate, and plum.
 A big shoutout to the service staff as well: their courtesy and cordiality made a major contribution to our unforgettable evening.

 How to get to Koblenz: I recommend visiting by railway. – Get your tickets for the German railway here.

 2. Ehrenbreitstein Castle, Koblenz

 The cable car of Koblenz is a relatively new attraction that has been built for the occasion of the Bundesgartenschau (the federal horticulture show) and was supposed to be dismantled after the show.
-However, the cable car quickly became one of the most popular attractions in Koblenz, one of the largest cities on the Rhine.
+However, the cable car quickly became one of the most popular attractions in Koblenz, one of the largest Rhine river cities in Germany.

 Did you know that the cable car of Koblenz has the highest passenger capacity in the world?
 It can transport up to 7600 people per hour!

 A ride with the cable car of Koblenz takes you above the Rhine river to the Ehrenbreitstein fortress.
 You’ll enjoy breathtaking views over the entire town and the German Corner.
 It’s easy to understand why this region received the UNESCO World Heritage label and is one of the most touristy German cities on the Rhine river.